DownWithUp/CallMon/README.md

 [0xcpu's Research on AltSyscallHandlers](https://github.com/0xcpu/WinAltSyscallHandler)

 # Rust Driver Version
 Optionally, there is a version of the AltCall.sys driver written in Rust.
 The sources and binary are included only in the repository and not in the release.
-I highly recommended reading not-matthias'[blog post](https://not-matthias.github.io/kernel-driver-with-rust/) on building Windows drivers in Rust.
+I highly recommended reading not-matthias' [blog post](https://not-matthias.github.io/kernel-driver-with-rust/) on building Windows drivers in Rust.
 In addition, I will mention that I worked on this to better my Rust skills and not to make a memory safe driver.
 I heavily used "unsafe" Rust code, and kernel interactions in themselves can always go awire. <br>
 ### Build
 If you are not already on the nightly channel, change to it using:<br>
 <code>rustup toolchain install nightly</code><br>